katahiromz/XWordGiver/README.md

 ### If you just want to make something:

 1. First, please choose some "policy" and a "dictionary".
 2. In the "File" menu, select "Generate crossword..." and click the "Generate" button.
+The size should not be too greedy.

 ### If you want to generate from a block pattern: